Fritz Roegge

 Frederick John "Fritz" Roegge (born August 12, 1958) is a retired United States Navy vice admiral who served as the 16th President of the National Defense University from September 25, 2017, to February 3, 2021.
 He previously served as Commander, Submarine Force, U.S. Pacific Fleet.

+Early life and education

 Roegge was raised in Edina, Minnesota, graduated from the Institute of Technology at the University of Minnesota with a Bachelor of Mechanical Engineering degree in December 1980 and was commissioned through the NROTC program.
 He later earned an M.S. degree in engineering management from The Catholic University of America and an M.A. degree in national security and strategic studies from the Naval War College.
+Roegge was a fellow of the Massachusetts Institute of Technology (MIT) Seminar XXI program.